luizabrs/luizabrs.github.io/_pages/about.md

 I wish to pursue a successful academic career by obtaining a master’s and a Ph.D. in cryptography and cybersecurity.

-I am committed to acquiring specialized knowledge and engaging in cutting-edge research addressing contemporary cryptographic protocol and technique challenges.

-I aspire to gain expertise and actively engage with the academic community through publications, collaborations, and mentorship, leaving a lasting impact on cryptography.

-This journey is not merely about personal achievement but advancing the collective knowledge base and fostering the next generation of academics and professionals in cybersecurity.

-In the long term, I aim to have the respect and competence to be a conference chair, paper reviser, and notable lecturer.

 I am also eager to be a role model for young female scientists from Latin America, especially from Brazil.
 I want to inspire, guide, and help them overcome educational challenges.

-I am aware that by sharing my experiences, participating in conferences, and advocating for equitable opportunities, I will be able to amplify the voices of female scientists in the region, fostering diversity, inclusion, and empowerment in the global scientific community.
+I am aware that by sharing my experiences, participating in conferences, and advocating for equitable opportunities, I will be able to amplify the voices of female scientists in LATAM region, fostering diversity, inclusion, and empowerment in the global scientific community.

 **<span style="color:#C61AAE;">A bit more about me</span>**

 Besides crypto, maths and computer science, I love music.
 I have played classical piano since I was 5 years old and I strongly believe that music is one of the most touching experessions of the human soul.

-I pursue a real passion for science and novelty to my academic pursuits.
-I have actively attended several international STEM programs among underrepresented groups.

 Facing a world where women and Latin Americans in science are a minority boosts my commitment to broaden my horizons and pursue inclusivity daily, trying to reduce the diversity gap in science and technology.